 No Bake Chocolate Oat Bars with Peanut Butter are the perfect sweet treat made with healthy ingredients.
 If you love easy and simple recipes, this one is perfect for you!

-If you're a peanut butter and chocolate lover like myself, you're going to LOVE these!
+So, if you’re a peanut butter and chocolate lover like myself, you’re going to LOVE these bars!

 Ingredient Notes